 - a preview of media ecology in the decade to come.

-I was listening to Spotify’s recommendations, an algorithmic radio station that had picked up where my short playlist left off, when an interesting track came on.
-Its whompy brass reminded me faintly of Too Many Zooz.
+The other day, I was listening to Spotify’s recommendations, after the platform’s algorithmic radio station had picked up where my short playlist left off.
+An interesting track came on; its whompy brass reminded me faintly of Too Many Zooz.

 Nice sound, I thought.
 I wonder what else this artist has produced …